SMcQueen2023/skills-github-pages/README.md

-# Scott McQueen | Sr. Data Analyst / Data Engineer Portfolio
+# Scott McQueen | Data Engineer Portfolio

 Welcome to my personal portfolio website, showcasing my expertise in data engineering, analytics, and cloud-based solutions.
 This site highlights my professional experience, technical skills, and data-driven projects.

 ## Overview
 This portfolio is built using **GitHub Pages** and **Jekyll** to provide a clean, responsive platform for sharing my work.
 It serves as a central hub for:
-- **Projects**: Detailed data engineering and analytics case studies.
+- **Projects**: Detailed case studies of data engineering and analytics work.
 - **Skills**: An overview of my technical and professional capabilities.
 - **Resume**: A downloadable version of my resume.
 - **Contact Information**: Links to connect with me via email, LinkedIn, and GitHub.